 The bill limits the political subdivisions to which this contracting prohibition applies by defining "political subdivision" to mean "a county, city, village, township, park district, or school district that has received more than \$50,000 of state money in the current or preceding fiscal year.

-Instead of referring to "state funds" as under current law, the bill refers to "state money" and specifies that "state money" does not include money the state receives from another source and passes through to a political subdivision.
+It also specifies that "state funds" does not include money the state receives from another source and passes through to a political subdivision.